 Ourpower

-"Alternative income source identified" - what it really means
+"Alternative income source identified" - what it really means and how to fix it

-Updated on 30 April 2026
+Updated on 14 June 2026

 If your SASSA SRD status shows "Alternative income source identified" (sometimes shortened to "Income detected" or "Alternative income source"), SASSA's automated check found a deposit of more than R624 on your bank records for the month they were assessing.
 The R624 figure is the SRD income threshold, derived from the food poverty line.